NVIDIAGameWorks/Blast/README.md

 Compiling
 ---------

-For windows (VS2015 or VS2017):
+For windows (VS2017):
-* Run `generate_projects_vc14win64.bat' or `generate_projects_vc15win64.bat'.
+* Run `generate_projects_vc15win64.bat'.
 This step will download all necessary dependencies that are not already downloaded into a folder `NVIDIA/packman-repo` at the root of your hard drive, so this might take some time the first time one of these scripts is run (or when a dependency version changes).
-* Open `compiler/vc14winBB-cmake/BlastAll.sln`.
+* Open `compiler/vc15winBB-cmake/BlastAll.sln`.
 This contains all Blast windows projects, including the low-level, toolkit, extensions, tools, tests, and sample.
 * If you run the sample, you should first run `download_sample_resources.bat`.
 This will load complex asset files with nontrivial graphics meshes.
 Without these assets, only procedurally-generated box assets are available